Laura Crane and a Fuller Star employee walking through the array of solar panels at the Fuller Star plant in Lancaster, California.

 Maine Fisheries and the Warming Gulf

-Geoff Smith Geoff is the Marine Program Director for The Nature Conservancy in Maine. © Phoebe Parker
+Geoff Smith Geoff is the Gulf of Maine Program Director for The Nature Conservancy in Maine. © Phoebe Parker

 Geoff has nearly 20 years of professional experience in natural resource management, with an emphasis on watershed management and fisheries.
 Geoff joined The Nature Conservancy staff in February 2006 and is also Staff Lead for TNC’s Gulf of Maine Whole System Conservation Team.
 He has served on the Maine Coast Community Groundfish Sector Board of Directors for ten years and was recently appointed to the State of Maine’s Obligatory Seat on the New England Fishery Management Council.